ese5180/fp-f24-report-website-t07-you-penn-engine-ears/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/KSk4F6vj)

-6.7 Final Report (Website)
-Description
-It’s time for a retrospective (sometimes called a post-mortem).
-Reflect on and respond to the following questions to better understand your successes and failures.

-Note: Your project need not be feature-complete to receive full credit.
-We like to see students taking calculated risks on projects, which can still result in failure - or what we call productive failure.
-Taking risks and failing is an excellent way to learn, so we’d like to reward that.

-Review your IoT Venture Pitch assignment.
-Identify what changed throughout the project, including:
-Target Market & Demographics
-Security, Hardware, & Software Requirements
-Product Function & Components
-Power & Cost Budgeting
-What parts of your project would you consider a success?
-Why?
-What parts of your project didn’t go well?
-Why?
-If you had to do it again, how might you change your development approach given the finite time and money resources?
-Would you change your system design after this development cycle?
-For example:
-Was your wireless communication protocol the correct choice?
-Would other sensors or actuators work better?
-Did your target market want something different?

-In addition to these questions, include evidence of your product working.
-Images of your MVP device
-Remember, we have a light box in the Detkin Lab for taking nicer photos with good lighting.
-You might not want a sterile environment for these photos - consider taking the photos where your device would be operating!
-A video demonstrating:
-Your Core Product Function
-Memfault integration features
-Anything else you think is relevant to the project Imagine you’d like to show your family or a potential employer what you did this semester.
-What would you want to include?

-Answer these questions in your README.
-Then, using GitHub Pages, make this repository a publicly viewable website.
-Feel free to create a more beautiful webpage, but the baseline is a webpage generated from the README.md file.
-Submission Details
-The GitHub repository README is updated with all pertinent information.

 ## 1. The Idea
 The original idea for the IoT Venture was to create a smart dog feeder.
 Significant research was put into this and can be referenceed here.
 However, it was decided to pivot to a more ambitious project and due to some interesting use cases of RTK-GPS for aerial robots, a decision was made to research applications for ground robots instead.
 Leveraging similar technology, there is a uniqe advantage to accurately knowing the location of a ground robot for using a tool, end effector, or actuator in the real world.